karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 Implement a ‘log’ command which is similar to the actual history command in bash.
 The  default number of commands it should store and output is 15  (max).
 You must overwrite the oldest commands if more than the set number of commands are entered.
 You should track the commands across all sessions and not just one.
+The commands should be printed from oldest to recent moving top to down (Refer example below).